umbraco/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 The returned string becomes the native Url segment - there is no need for any Url rewriting.

-For our "swibble" product in our example content tree, the `ProductPageUrlSegmentProvider` would return a segment "swibble--123xyz" (where 123xyz is the unique product sku/reference for the swibble product).
+For our "swibble" product in our example content tree, the `ProductPageUrlSegmentProvider` would return a segment "swibble--123xyz".
+In this case, 123xyz is the unique product sku/reference for the swibble product.

 Register the custom UrlSegmentProvider with Umbraco, either using a composer or an extension method on the `IUmbracoBuilder`: